Skip to main content

 Event Name Lifecycle Stage Primary Use Case

-SavingContent Pre-persistence Data validation and blocking illegal saves.
+SavingContent Pre-persistence Data validation and blocking illegal saves via e.CancelAction

-PublishingContent Pre-approval Final business logic checks before going live.
+PublishingContent Pre-approval Final business logic checks before content goes live

-PublishedContent Post-live External API triggers (e.g., Optimizely Graph sync).
+PublishedContent Post-live External API triggers such as Optimizely Graph sync or CDN purge

 5. Performance and Caching Best Practices

-• Asynchronous Execution: Avoid blocking the main PublishedContent thread; enqueue high-latency calls to maintain responsiveness.
+• Asynchronous Execution: Avoid blocking the main PublishedContent thread.
+Enqueue high-latency calls (external APIs, search indexing) to maintain editorial responsiveness and prevent timeouts.

-• Batching in Jobs: Use batching patterns to minimize database/network IO and reduce memory footprint.
+• Batching in Jobs: Use batching patterns to minimize database and network IO and reduce memory footprint.
+Process items in pages rather than loading the full dataset at once.

-• Avoid Recursive Events: Utilize SaveAction.SkipValidation to prevent infinite loops when modifying content within its own event.
+• Avoid Recursive Events: Use SaveAction.SkipValidation to prevent infinite event loops when modifying content from within its own event handler.

 Conclusion

 The integration of scheduled jobs and content events provides the necessary infrastructure for automating complex workflows and maintaining data standards in Optimizely CMS 12.
-By utilizing Constructor Injection in jobs and implementing IInitializableModule for event governance, technical teams can ensure a performant, predictable, and secured CMS architecture.
+By using constructor injection in jobs and implementing IInitializableModule for event governance, technical teams can ensure a performant, predictable, and secured CMS architecture.